 Quality Updates.
 In addition to larger feature updates, Microsoft will publish regular monthly quality updates.
 These smaller updates are similar to the monthly security updates and patches that you have been used to before Windows 10, but there are some significant differences.
 For one, the new quality updates are specific to the Windows 10 versions you are currently running.
 Secondly, expect Microsoft to publish as many of these as needed for any feature updates that are still in support.

 To look up your specific version, you can refer to the TechNet article Windows 10 Version & Release Information.

 As you can see from the timeline graphic below, quality updates are released monthly (shield symbol), while new feature updates are published into the Semi-Annual Channel (see explanation below) in March and September every year.
-In theory, this update will be supported for 18 months before it goes end-of-life and Microsoft cuts off support.
+The March releases will be supported for 18 months before they go end-of-life whilst the September releases will enjoy 30 months before Microsoft cuts off support.

 As an organization, you will want to have some control over when new feature updates are delivered to your users.
 This will enable you to package and test applications for the upcoming new Windows 10 version, sort out compatibility issues, and much more.
 This is accomplished by choosing the right Servicing option, the so-called channel.